ig3/zhongwen/README.md

 ## Legal
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software;
+you can redistribute it and/or modify it under the terms of the GNU General Public License, Version 2, June 1991 as published by the Free Software Foundation

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of